Gauthier-de-Lesquen/path-deep/README.md

-# path-deep
+# PathDeep
-a powerShell script that give you the deepest file path of your memory
+*A powerShell script that give you the deepest file path of your memory*

+## why bother using it?
+i don't know